+What mineral helps prevent osteoporosis?
 The science behind 5 lesser-known minerals linked to managing and preventing osteoporosis is examined in this blog.

-Minerals That Can Reduce Osteoporosis Systems
+Minerals That can Reduce Osteoporosis Symptoms

 Magnesium is a vital mineral that plays a role in over 300 bodily functions.
 It’s also vital for bone health, as bone tissue contains around 60% of this mineral.

 For people aged 19 to 30, the RDI for magnesium is 310–320 mg per day, while for those aged 31 and up, it is 400–420 mg per day.
 During gestation and lactation, needs are slightly higher.

 In a study of 51 postmenopausal women, it was discovered that 40% of those with osteoporosis or reduced bone density had low magnesium levels in their blood.